Welcome to the binary world of fitness where the gurus speak in absolutes.

 It makes sense to start at face value.

-Using a 160lb man as an example, he’ll burn around 250 calories jogging for 30 minutes at a moderate pace.
-This increases to 365 calories burned in 30 minutes if he picks up speed to 6 miles per hour according to Medicine and Science in Sports and Exercise.
+A 160 pound man will burn around 250 calories jogging for 30 minutes at a moderate pace.
+This increases to 365 calories burned in 30 minutes if he picks up speed to 6 miles per hour, according to Medicine and Science in Sports and Exercise.
 Weight training for the same amount of time torches a much more modest 130-220 calories.

 The pros of cardio for calorie burning